abecms/abecms/README.md

 ## Usage
 1. Create a new website `abe create my-website`
 2. `cd my-website`
-3. abe serve -i
+3. `abe serve -i`
-4. Enjoy! (and see the tutorial below for details)
+4. Enjoy! (and see the documentation below for details)

 # Complete documentation